ppkgtmm/ppkgtmm/database.md

 - include rules or constraints to ensure data integrity
 - inherently supports relationship between records within or across tables

-**:sparkles: use when** : data integrity and consistency is non negotiable or deferrable
+**:sparkles: use when** : data integrity and consistency is neither negotiable nor deferrable

 ## non-relational database